-Chatham-Kent's rural routes and scenery are the perfect place for you to experience the open road on a motorcycle.
-Scenic lakeshore routes along Lake Erie take you through quaint and picturesque towns, beckoning you to pull over and take in the fresh air and breathtaking views.
-Head inland, and you will come across unique towns and stops along the way to take a break, catch your breath and discover a hidden gem, perhaps not noticed by car.
+Chatham-Kent's rural routes and scenery are the perfect place to experience the open road on a motorcycle.
+Scenic lakeshore routes along Lake Erie take you through quaint and picturesque towns.
+Head inland and you will come across unique towns and stops along the way to take a break, catch your breath and discover a hidden gem, perhaps not noticed by car.

-This cruise along some of Chatham-Kent's rural roads allow motorcycle enthusiasts to explore the Underground Railroad.
+This cruise along some of Chatham-Kent's rural roads allows motorcycle enthusiasts to explore the Underground Railroad.
 The Freedom Trail leads to three authentic and engaging Black Historical Sites;

-Buxton National Historic Site & Museum in North Buxton, the Chatham-Kent Black Historical Society
+Buxton National Historic Site & Museum in North Buxton, the Chatham-Kent Black Historical Society's

 Take the Road Less Travelled

-A trip through Chatham-Kent is not complete without taking in the rural landscapes surrounding Mitchell's Bay, Grande Pointe, Pain Court and Tilbury, as they each showcase agricultural prosperity.
-These communities have maintained their French heritage.
-In front of the church in Pain Court an Ontario Heritage Foundation Plaque commemorates the arrival of French settlers from Quebec in the early 1800's.
+A trip through Chatham-Kent is not complete without taking in the rural landscapes surrounding Mitchell's Bay, Grande Pointe, Pain Court and Tilbury, as they each have maintained their French heritage and showcase the agricultural prosperity that Chatham-Kent is renowned for.
+In front of the church in Pain Court an Ontario Heritage Foundation Plaque commemorates the arrival of French settlers from Quebec in the early 1800s.

 The Tecumseh Parkway traces the October 1813 pursuit of the British and First Nations armies by the Americans that culminated in the Battle of the Thames.
-The parkway includes a stop at the Tecumseh Monument commemorating Native leader, Tecumseh.
+The parkway includes a stop at the Tecumseh Monument commemorating the Native leader Chief Tecumseh.
 The Parkway brings visitors to eleven sites across Chatham-Kent that tell an important part of the story of the retreat.